mkm684/TMP102-driver/README.md

 https://www.sparkfun.com/products/13314

 The driver is developed for AVR from ground up.
-This is availbale to be used by anyone without any pre consultantions.
+This is availbale to be used by anyone without any pre consultation.

 The src folder contains a UART driver for debugging purposes. the UART driver code is sourced from http://www.rjhcoding.com/avrc-uart.php